Zach Williams (musician)

-Zachary Stephen Williams is an American Christian rock artist from Jonesboro, Arkansas.
+Zachary Stephen Williams (born June 27, 1978) is an American Christian rock singer-songwriter from Bono, Arkansas.
 From 2007 through 2012 he was a member and lead vocalist of Zach Williams & The Reformation (also acoustic guitar and harmonica).
 He was also the lead singer of the Christian group Brothers of Grace, renamed as Zach Williams and the Brothers of Grace.
-In 2016 he went solo.
+In 2016, he went onto a solo career.

 Beginnings

 Zachary Stephen Williams was born in Pensacola, Florida on June 27, 1978 but grew up in Jonesboro, Arkansas.

 Music career

 Zach Williams & The Reformation

 He was the lead singer in Zach Williams & The Reformation, an American rock band formed in Jonesboro, Arkansas in 2007 by the group of Zach Williams (acoustic guitar, harmonica and vocals), Red Dorton (bass guitar and vocals), Robby Rigsbee (slide guitar and rhythm guitar), Josh Copeland (lead guitar, rhythm guitar and vocals) and Evan Wilons (drums).
 The band took their name from the desire to reform or revitalize the southern rock sound.
 The band released two independent albums, Electric Revival in 2009 and A Southern Offering in 2011.
 In 2012, Williams disbanded the Reformation due to his newfound Christian beliefs.